glitchassassin/screeps-cartographer/README.md

 ## Testing Cartographer

 Cartographer includes a super-minimal Screeps bot which will maintain a spawn and generate scouts to collect room intelligence.
-This allows roads to be generated and visualized for debugging purposes.
+This allows roads to be generated and visualized for debugging purposes, and also enables integration tests to catch regressions.

-To run the test, simply run the build and copy the contents of `dist/main.js` to Screeps.
-If the scouts have mapped all the rooms they can reach, you can set `Memory.rooms = {}` to start them roaming again.
+To run the tests, simply run the build and copy the contents of `dist/main.js` to Screeps.
+The tests will reset and run again automatically after a global reset.
+Test output is logged to the console.